mainkoon81/Study-01-Business-Analytics-II-Practice/README.md

 > [MapReduce]: See how the data is processed.
  - Historically, we use an associative array called **Hash_table** that consists of **key** and **value**.
 The problem is that if we run some terabyte of data...it'll take too long time and run out of memory holding the hash_table.
- - So...our Mappers take the ledgers, break it into chunks, give each chunk to one of our **Mappers.** All Mappers are working at the same time each of small fraction of the data, writing **index cards**, piling up hash_tables so that cards for the same key go in the same pile.
-Once the Mappers have finished, our Reducers collect these sets of card and we tell our Reducers which key they are responsible for.
-The Reducers go to the Mappers and retrieve the pile of cards for their keys, then collect all the small piles and add up to larger piles.
+ - So...our [Mappers] take the ledgers, break it into chunks, give each chunk to one of our [Mappers]. **All Mappers at the same time are 1.working each of small fraction of the data, writing `index cards`, 2.piling up hash_tables so that cards for the `same key` go in the same pile.**
+ - Once the Mappers have finished, our [Reducers] collect these sets of card and we tell our Reducers which key they are responsible for.
+The [Reducers] go to the Mappers and retrieve the pile of cards for their keys, then collect all the small piles and add up to larger piles.
 This is followed by going through(alphabetical order) the piles one at a time and process in some way all values from all the card on the pile.
 <img src="https://user-images.githubusercontent.com/31917400/44621428-48886e80-a89e-11e8-9224-4247dde159c6.jpg" />

 So...in summary,
- - Mappers are just little programs that each deals with a small data, working in parallel.
+ - 1> [Mappers] are just little programs that each deals with a small data, working in parallel.
 We call their outputs as **intermediate_records** and writing them on the **index cards**(Hadoop deals with all data in the form of **key** and **value**).
- - Then **Shuffle and Sort** takes place.
+ - 2> Then **Shuffle and Sort** takes place.
    - Shuffle: the movement of the intermediate records from the Mappers to the Reducers
    - Sort: Reducers organize these sets of records into sorted order (Hadoop takes care of the Shuffle and Sort phase.
 You do not have to sort the keys in your reducer code, you get them in already sorted order).
- - Finally, each reducer works on one set of records(one pile of cards) at a time, gets the key and the list of all the values
- - Then sort our final result .. how to get our final result in a sorted order?
+ - 3> Finally, each [Reducer] works on one set of records(one pile of cards) at a time, gets the key and the list of all the values, then sort our final result .. how to get our final result in a sorted order?
-   - need only one reducer
+   - `need only one reducer.`?
-   - need an extra step to merge the result
+   - `need an extra step to merge the result.`?